Free agency spree sets stage for Raiders draft

 “I think the biggest mistake that people make is trying to reach for needs,” Mayock said Tuesday.
 “The board will fall whatever way it falls.
 If we’re fortunate enough to get a corner, that would be great.”

-There are plenty of promising cornerback prospects that should be available in the first round if Mayock decides to go in that direction.
+There are plenty of promising cornerback prospects who should be available in the first round if Mayock decides to go in that direction.

 Players like Florida’s C.J.
 Henderson, Clemson’s A.J.
 Terrell, LSU’s Kristian Fulton, Alabama’s Trevon Diggs, Utah’s Jaylon Johnson and TCU’s Jeff Gladney all could be options in that area of the draft.